Mental Health Facilities Monroe County, WI

 Gundersen Clinic Ltd Behavioral Health Department

-Gundersen Clinic Ltd Behavioral Health Department is a mental health facility in Monroe County, WI, located at 601 North Superior Avenue, Suite 2, 54660.
+Gundersen Clinic Ltd Behavioral Health Department is a mental health clinic in Monroe County, WI, located at 601 North Superior Avenue, Suite 2, 54660.
 Gundersen Clinic Ltd Behavioral Health Department provides outpatient treatment and telemedicine/telehealth.
-Gundersen Clinic Ltd Behavioral Health Department provides psychotropic medication, behavior modification and dialectical behavior therapy to seniors 65 or older, adults and children / adolescents.
-Some other services available at Gundersen Clinic Ltd Behavioral Health Department include suicide prevention services.
+Gundersen Clinic Ltd Behavioral Health Department offers individual psychotherapy, dialectical behavior therapy and psychotropic medication to adults, children / adolescents and seniors 65 or older.
+Additional services offered at Gundersen Clinic Ltd Behavioral Health Department include suicide prevention services.

 Learn More